BBCNI/Interminimal/README.md

 Bear in mind when using the `Intl` APIs that locale and feature support varies by browser and will also likely be different between NodeJS and any particular browser.
 That can cause problems for Server Side Rendering - for example, at the time of writing, Node 18 has support for Welsh Date/Time formatting but Chrome does not.
 An SSR Welsh page will therefore render date / time strings differently on initial render and hydration.

+You can test browser support for the languages you're interested in using the [Language Stack Calculator](https://bbcni.github.io/Interminimal/demo/calculator).

 With that caveat `Intl` is extremely useful so let's see how it works.
 Here's a component that wraps `Intl.DateTimeFormat`:

 ```js